SixPlusOne7/JiayiLiu/essays/UseOfAI.md

 ## Final thoughts

 My experience in ICS 314 taught me that AI is not a shortcut to understanding, but a tool that amplifies the programmer’s intent.
 Without understanding the problem, AI produces poor results.
-When used responsibly, however, it can significantly improve productivity while still reinforcing core software engineering skills.
+When used responsibly, however, it can significantly improve productivity while reinforcing core software engineering skills.
 Moving forward, I see AI as a programming partner—one that requires clear direction, critical evaluation, and human judgment to be effective.

 ---